 This program asks volunteers to work with local residents on community projects, take part in area activities and eat at homegrown restaurants.
 The program hopes to attract local volunteers, corporations and nationwide groups to provide a variety of service in Louisville from one-day service experiences to weeklong immersion trips.

-Please stay tuned as we prepare volunteer opportunities.
-If you or a group is interested in helping us move this program forward or wants to volunteer in the future, please contact Ellen Hauber at (502) 459.9930 or email@example.com to get started.
+If you or a group is interested in participating or creating a service day, please contact Malika Glover at (502) 459.9930 or email@example.com to get started.

 For years, Hand in Hand has dreamed to serve locally.
 In 2016, Hand in Hand was honored as one of six local nonprofits to receive a Leadership Louisville Center’s Ignite team making this dream a reality.
-These highly sought after leadership teams, comprised of young leaders in Louisville, were challenged to help a nonprofit reach a specific goal.
-This team helped Hand in Hand create and launch our Louisville Urban Immersion experience.
+These highly sought after leadership teams, comprised of young leaders in Louisville, are challenged to help nonprofits reach specific goals.
+Our team helped Hand in Hand create and launch the Louisville Urban Immersion experience.

 + Donate Now to help launch this program!

-If you or a group is interested in helping us move this program forward or wants to volunteer in the future, please contact Ellen Hauber at (502) 459.9930 or firstname.lastname@example.org.
+If you or a group is interested in helping us move this program forward or want to volunteer in the future, please contact Malika Glover at (502) 459.9930 or firstname.lastname@example.org.